The Transformative Power of Early Electricity

 What can the War of Currents teach us about the role of economic power in cities during the Gilded Age?

 Edison invented this idea of the marriage of science and corporate capital.
 He needed money and he needed investors and he wooed them by bringing people out to Menlo Park and showing people what he was doing.
 He persuaded J.P.
-Morgan, one of the great capital investors of the time, and a variety of people around Morgan to capitalize Edison Electric Light Company at $300,000 dollars.
+Morgan, one of the great capital investors of the time, and a variety of people around Morgan to capitalize Edison Electric Light Company at $300,000.
 He invented that way of underwriting a big complicated technology company.

 He also got a huge block of stock, and would sell stock when he needed money.
 Eventually, the consequence of that was that he was no longer the majority owner of his company.
 At a certain point, J.P.
 Morgan noticed.